VGP/vgp-tools/VGP/docs/VGP-sequence-tools.md

 ### <code>1.
 VGPseq [-viqp] [-g#x] [-T\<int(4)\>] <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; \<name:cram|[bs]am|fast[aq][.gz]> ...</code>

 VGPseq reads one or more cram, bam, sam, fastq, or fasta files and outputs a single file in .seq format to the standard output.
 If more than one file is given then they must all be of the same type, a mix is currently not allowed.
-In addition, fasta or fastq files can optionally be compressed with either VGPzip or gzip.
-VGPzip'd files are compressed on the fly, whereas gzip'd files must be less-efficiently expanded into a temporary file.
+In addition, fasta or fastq files can optionally be compressed with either ONEzip or gzip.
+ONEzip'd files are decompressed on the fly, whereas gzip'd files must be less-efficiently expanded into a temporary file.

 The file names given to VGPseq do not need to have a complete suffix designation, the program will find the appropriate extension.
 That is, if a user wishes to refer to a